ecmwf/spartacus-surface/README.md

 Hogan (2019).

-LICENSE
+## LICENSE

+(C) Copyright 2020- ECMWF.

-This software may be used, modified and redistributed under the terms of the Apache License, Version 2, provided in the COPYING file.
+This software is licensed under the terms of the Apache Licence Version 2.0 which can be obtained at http://www.apache.org/licenses/LICENSE-2.0.

+In applying this licence, ECMWF does not waive the privileges and immunities granted to it by virtue of its status as an intergovernmental organisation nor does it submit to any jurisdiction.
+Copyright statements are given in the file NOTICE.

-PUBLICATIONS
+## PUBLICATIONS

 Hogan, R. J., T. Quaife and R. Braghiere, 2018: Fast matrix treatment of 3-D radiative transfer in vegetation canopies: SPARTACUS-Vegetation